Skip to main content

 We pulled together the Wikitext-2 perplexity numbers from the LocalLLaMA NVFP4 testing thread (Llama 3.1 8B Instruct, 4096-token chunks, as of 2026-04):

-NVFP4 sits right where you'd hope: better quality than q4_K_M, slightly worse than q5_K_M, and 7% smaller than q5_K_M on disk.
+NVFP4 sits right where you'd hope: better quality than q4_K_M, slightly worse than q5_K_M, and about 5% smaller than q5_K_M on disk.
 For most reasoning, coding, and long-form-summary tasks the difference between NVFP4 and q5_K_M is well within run-to-run sampling noise.
-Where you'll feel it: heavily formatted output (JSON, code with strict syntactic constraints) and long-tail factual recall — NVFP4 is slightly more prone to occasional token slips than q5_K_M, in our testing, but no worse than q4_K_M.
+Where you'll feel it: heavily formatted output (JSON, code with strict syntactic constraints) and long-tail factual recall — NVFP4 is slightly more prone to occasional token slips than q5_K_M, per the cited measurements, but no worse than q4_K_M.

 Does NVFP4 reduce VRAM enough to fit larger models on a single 5090?